greyltc/italian/README.md

 Further reading [here](http://getitaliancitizenship.com/italian-dual-citizenship-what-is-a-1948-case/)

 ## Cost
-Everything is in Euros here.
+Everything is in Euros here (except where you see $).

 €6,500 - hiring the law firm to win the 1948 court case (in Rome) and to provide complete "citizenship packets" for three immediate fmaily members
 €200 for each additional immediate family member's complete "citizenship packets"